-As we drove back into the city, my mom turns to me and says, “Thank you for giving me the best day I have ever had with you two.”
-She goes home two days later, buys herself a pair of snowshoes, and creates her own female friends’ group.
+As we drove back into the city, my mom turned to me and said, “Thank you for giving me the best day I have ever had with you two.”
+She goes home two days later, buys herself a pair of snowshoes, and creates her own female friends group.
 They get together at least once a week to snowshoe in the winter and hike in the summer.

 Create Your Own Bonding Through Snowshoeing

 You see, it doesn’t matter what age you are to get together.
 It doesn’t matter what you have in common.
 It doesn’t matter if you are single, married, childless, or a parent.
 All that matters is that you put yourself out there.
 Join a snowshoe group, call a friend, or ask your sister to join you.
 Watch in amazement as your bond grows stronger with each step you take.

 What experiences have you had bonding with others, including women, while snowshoeing on the trail?
 Let us know in the comments below!